How to Support the Skin’s Natural Balance(And Why It Matters)

 • Mild tingling or discomfort when applying skincare

-• Tightness, even when skin looks oily
+• Tightness, even when the skin looks oily

 • Heightened sensitivity to products or weather